elsewhencode/project-guidelines/README-ir.md

   > We simply prefer `eslint`, you don't have to.
 It has more rules supported, the ability to configure the rules, and ability to add custom rules.

-- We use [Airbnb JavaScript Style Guide](https://github.com/airbnb/javascript) for JavaScript, [Read more](https://www.gitbook.com/book/duk/airbnb-javascript-guidelines/details).
+- We use [Airbnb JavaScript Style Guide](https://github.com/airbnb/javascript) for JavaScript, [بیشتر بخوانید](https://www.gitbook.com/book/duk/airbnb-javascript-guidelines/details).
 Use the javascript style guide required by the project or your team.

 - We use [Flow type style check rules for ESLint](https://github.com/gajus/eslint-plugin-flowtype) when using [FlowType](https://flow.org/).